statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 ### Unifying Loss Minimization Across Models

-What is essential in all these models—whether linear, polynomial, or Gaussian—is that we continue to use the same framework of **minimizing a loss function** to find the best-fit parameters.
+What is essential in all these models, whether linear, polynomial, or Gaussian, is that we continue to use the same framework of minimizing a loss function to find the best-fit parameters.
 The kernel-based approach simply transforms the input space, allowing us to apply non-linear transformations without changing the fundamental concept of minimizing error.

-In the next chapter, we will explore **more advanced loss functions** and **regularization techniques**, which help control model complexity and prevent overfitting, particularly important in high-dimensional kernel-transformed spaces.
+In the next chapter, we will explore more advanced loss functions and regularization techniques, which help control model complexity and prevent overfitting, particularly important in high-dimensional kernel-transformed spaces.

 ```{code-cell}
 # Define a Gaussian basis function